Workplace violence

 What to report: behaviors of concern

-• Making direct or veiled threats about harming or killing one’s self or others.
+- Making direct or veiled threats about harming or killing oneself or others.

 Reporting requirements

-The University has established procedures that employees must follow to report behaviors of concern, harassing, threatening and violent behavior to SafeCampus.
-If you are a supervisor, you are required to report situations that UW employees have reported to you.
+The University has established procedures that employees should follow to report behaviors of concern, harassing, threatening and violent behavior to SafeCampus.
+If you are a manager, you are encouraged to contact SafeCampus to review situations that UW employees have reported to you.

-• When appropriate alert your supervisor to the situation.
+- When appropriate, alert your manager to the situation.

 Reporting to SafeCampus